 Bringing back memories at the tomato farms of Mahra Village

 So, this time while I was in the village, I went to the hills.
-In my previous post, you must have read what happened with me there at the hills.
+In my previous post, you must have read what happened with me there in the hills.
 So from there, I along with my cousin came to see one of my maternal uncles at his farm.
-So this was the season of growing tomatoes and the tomato farms of Mahra village were on full swing.
+So this was the season of growing tomatoes and the tomato farms of Mahra village were in full swing.
 It was the time of harvesting which was almost done.

 When I reached there, I was welcomed by my mamaji along with his family.
 There was a cot placed under the shade of a tree.
 I just crashed into it and sleep kissed me for a while.
 Cool breeze, freshness in the air, tree shade… what else is needed more?
 After a while, I came back to my sense.
 The meal of the day was fresh tomatoes.
 A plate full of tomatoes picked up from the crates.
 There were many crates full of tomatoes ready to be sent out in the market.

 I still remember those shiny red, juicy, fleshy tomatoes.
 Every bite was full of juice and deliciousness.
 Having salt sprinkled on them, they tasted amazing.
 And I pretty much enjoyed every bite I had.
 The ambience sound around me filled me with positive energy and I felt one should spend some time in such environment as well.
-After spending days in the chaos of Delhi, I really feel like going to the hills and to some place which is close to the nature.
-It doesn’t have to be any place which famous as a tourist place.
+After spending days in the chaos of Delhi, I feel like going to the hills and to some place which is close to nature.
+It doesn’t have to be any place famous as a tourist place.
 I often tend to go to some offbeat locations.